giantswarm/capi-migration-cli/README.md

   * cordon all vintage Control-planes to avoid scheduling new pods there
   * delete app operator pod on the CAPI MC to force new reconcilation to speed up app installation (for new apps like capi-node-labeler)
   * delete chart-operator pod in the WC to reschedule it on the new CAPI control-plane node
+  * delete all cilium pods in the WC to ensure fast update fo the helm release (to skip waiting for one by one roll), this is necessery to force running post upgrde helm jobs for policies
+  * start a background goroutine that will force-restart any crashed cilium pod, which can ensure CNI is undisturbed
   * wait until all(3) CAPI control plane nodes join the cluster and are in Ready state

 * Clean Vintage Cluster Phase